finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 # **list_valuation_point_overview**
 > PagedResourceListOfValuationPointOverview list_valuation_point_overview(scope, code, effective_at=effective_at, as_at=as_at, page=page, limit=limit, filter=filter, property_keys=property_keys, nav_type_code=nav_type_code)

-[EXPERIMENTAL] ListValuationPointOverview: List Valuation Points Overview for a given Fund.
+[EARLY ACCESS] ListValuationPointOverview: List Valuation Points Overview for a given Fund.

 List the overview of all the Valuation Points that match the given criteria for a given Fund.